kimandrew927/EAS510_Assignment4/README.md

 1. GO TO THE GOOGLE COLLAB NOTEBOOK AND PRESS OPEN IN COLLAB

-2. DOWNLOAD THE all_cities.zip FOLDER AND UPLOAD IT INTO THE GOOGLE COLLAB
+2. DOWNLOAD THE all_cities.zip FOLDER AND UPLOAD IT INTO THE GOOGLE COLLAB, IT MIGHT TAKE A MINTUE OR TWO

-3. TO UNZIP THE FILE RUN THE FIRST CELL (IF YOUR PATH IS DIFFERENT PLEASE REPLACE IT)
+3. TO UNZIP THE FILE BY RUNNING THE FIRST CELL (IF YOUR PATH IS DIFFERENT PLEASE REPLACE IT)

 4. ONCE THE FILE IS UNZIPPED LOCATE THE UNZIPPED FOLDER, ENSURE THE PATH IS CORRECT IN THE 3rd CELL WHERE WE ARE LOADING THE DATA.
 IF IT IS DIFFERENT PLEASE CHANGE IT.